gcapes/git-course-mace/_episodes/02-local.md

 Information about what Git knows about the directory is displayed.
-We are on the `master` branch, which is the default branch in a Git respository (one way to think of branches is like parallel versions of the project - more on branches later).
+We are on the `master` branch, which is the default branch in a Git respository (one way to think of branches is like parallel versions of the project --- more on branches later).

-For now, the important bit of information is that our file is listed as **Untracked** which means it is in our working directory but Git is not tracking it - that is, any changes made to this file will not be recorded by Git.
+For now, the important bit of information is that our file is listed as **Untracked** which means it is in our working directory but Git is not tracking it --- that is, any changes made to this file will not be recorded by Git.

 ## Add files to a Git repository
 To tell Git about the file, we will use the `git add` command:

 ~~~
-$ git add journal.md
+$ git add kelvin_to_celsius.m
 $ git status
 ~~~
 {: .bash}